cirosantilli/db/mysql.md

 #triggers

 Triggers are like user defined functions that happen automatically before or after a row is `INSERTED`, `UPDATED` or `DELETED`.

 One advantage of triggers is that they require less query transfer to the server.
-Triggers could be repleced by consistent use of an API that does the two operations, but that API has to transfer two commands to the server every time.
+Triggers could be replaced by consistent use of an API that does the two operations, but that API has to transfer two commands to the server every time.

 Good tutorial on triggers: <http://net.tutsplus.com/tutorials/databases/introduction-to-mysql-triggers/>